Charolais cattle: History

-As the cradle of the Charolais cattle, the Charolais-Brionnais Country is applicant for the UNESCO's label as a World Heritage Site to preserve, consolidate and transmit this resource.
+In 2011, Charolais-Brionnais Country applied to UNESCO to be labeled as a World Heritage Site, citing among other things a "cultural landscape" for raising cattle.
+The application was not successful.

 Characteristics

-It is among the heaviest of cattle breeds: bulls weigh from 1000 to 1650 kg, and cows from 700 to 1200 kg.
+Charolais are among the heaviest of cattle breeds: bulls weigh from 1000 to 1650 kg, and cows from 700 to 1200 kg.
 The coat ranges from white to cream-coloured; the nose is uniformly pink.

 The Charbray, a cross-breed with Brahman cattle, is recognised as a breed in some countries.
 The Brazilian Canchim is a composite breed with 5/8 Charolais and 3/8 Indu-Brasil.
 Other derived breeds include Charford and Char-Swiss in the United States.